- Find a Trail

 Crossing into Fond du Lac County for its final 15-mile stretch, the trail again becomes rural and flat.
 Trees provide continuous shelter where the trail takes you into the community of Fond du Lac, passing next to a parking lot at a railroad crossing.
 A newer extension—the only paved portion of the Wild Goose State Trail—takes trail users via a bridge over US 41 to W. Pioneer Road.
 Fond du Lac is blessed with beautiful views of the water.
 Make sure to stop by Lakeside Park at the edge of Lake Winnebago for a picnic after your trail visit and sit right at water's edge near the lighthouse.

 When the snow flies (December through March only), skiers, snowmobilers and ATVers hit the trail, followed by the spring migration of birds wintering over in Horicon Marsh.
-Note that motorized users are only permitted on the main trail when conditions allow, and winter ATV use is restricted to Dodge County only.
+Note that motorized users are only permitted on the main trail when conditions allow, and ATV use is restricted to Dodge County only.
 Summertime's expansive green fields and dense tree canopies give way to spectacular fall foliage, making any time of year a good time to visit the Wild Goose State Trail.

 To reach Clyman Junction from Milwaukee, take State Route 41 north to State Route 60 west through Hartford.
 Continue on SR 60 west past Road M in Clyman Junction.
 The trail entrance will be on your right; parking is available.